V8gaming/RRS/README.md

 ## Dev Commands
 * dev sp (position)- change the position of the absorber rods to position.
+* dev sp speed (number) - set the speed of the absorber rod change.

 ## Simulation levels
 ## Level 0